 : The estimated risk of a stroke event (column type: double)model

-: The PREVENT model used (column type: character)over_years
+: The PREVENT or PCE model used (column type: character)over_years

 : The time horizon for the risk estimate (column type: integer)input_problems